 - Flexible model generation.
 Originally, BPEL2oWFN was designed to support flexible model generation, i.e. finding the most abstract (thus smallest) model capable to check a given property.
-With static analysis we hope to generate the smallest Petri net possible to check properties like deadlock-freedom or controllability. - More Petri net patterns.
+With static analysis we hope to generate the smallest Petri net possible to check properties like deadlock-freedom or controllability. - Add data aspects.
+In the implemented patterns we abstract from data and do not evaluate join or transition conditions.
+Instead all decisions are made non-deterministically.
+With static analysis it is possible to find the relevant ranges of values that allow a replacement of non-deterministic choices with choices made evallating data.
+This technique (called abstract interpretation) might help to reduce the modelled behavior of the process yet being more precise. - Control flow analysis.
+In [Hei03] a control flow graph for BPEL was introduced.
+This control flow graph (currently implemented prototypic) is the base for more sophisticated analysis, e.g. finding unreachable activities, uninitialized variables or other problems that can occur during runtime. - More Petri net patterns.
 Being feature-complete the Petri nets generated from the Petri net semantics of [Sta05] consist of a large number of nodes and might be to large to be analyzed by model checkers.
-The elaboration of different petri net patterns specialized for certain purposes (e.g. omitting the negative control flow) does not only help to find smaller models, but is also a prerequisite for flexible model generation. - More output file formats.
-The currently supported output file formats limit the analysis of the generated Petri net to the model checker LoLA.
-The support of more output file formats such as the low-level PEP notation allows the analysis of the generated models with the large number of both explicit and symbolic model checking tools embedded in the Model Checking Kit [MCK]. - Detailed info-files.
+The elaboration of different petri net patterns specialized for certain purposes (e.g. omitting the negative control flow) does not only help to find smaller models, but is also a prerequisite for flexible model generation. - Detailed info-files.
 The generated info-files currently just list the nodes of the generated net.
-To help the retranslation of Petri net-specific properties to the input process the generated files have to be more detailed. - Support for WS-BPEL.
+To help the retranslation of Petri net-specific properties to the input process the generated files have to be more detailed.
+The integration of a symbol table is currently in pre-beta state and should be finished in the next version of BPEL2oWFN. - Support for WS-BPEL.
 The specification of WS-BPEL (Web Service Business Process Execution Language) version 2.0 is in its final phase.
 As soon as the standardization is completed, WS-BPEL can be supported by BPEL2oWFN by overworking the grammar and adding appropriate patterns to the pattern database.